 Recovery foods/drinks provide many post-workout benefits

 Most endurance athletes recognize that it’s important to eat and drink within an hour or so after completing a workout to promote muscle recovery.
 Recovery foods and drinks provide the body with what’s needed to begin muscle refueling, rehydration, muscle/tissue repair, and inflammation control.
+It’s so important that athletes take time to let their muscle tissues recover after strenuous workouts, otherwise, they could worsen.
+To try and aid the recovery of the tissue, it might be worth looking into a supplement like lypo vitamin c.
+This is believed to help tissue recovery and also support immune function, ensuring that the athlete remains in top health.
+Supplements might be useful to look into.
 With some exceptions, just about anything you might choose to eat or drink after a workout is better than nothing, from a recovery perspective.
 However, some choices are more beneficial than others.
 On top of this, you can also take a supplement like this casein protein powder that can help promote muscle recovery so that could be a better option for some of you but, for now, we’re focusing on what foods can help us.
 So what are the best recovery foods?

 The nutrients your body needs most after exercise are carbohydrates for muscle refueling, protein and amino acids for muscle repair, water/electrolytes for rehydration, and antioxidants to manage inflammation.
 Your post-workout nutrition choices should provide all of these nutrients and little else.
 You don’t want anything to “get in the way” of the absorption and activation of these nutrients.
 There are plenty of natural foods (oatmeal anyone?) that will do the job.